simp/pupmod-simp-simp_logstash/README.rst

   simp_logstash::input::syslog::listen_plain_tcp : true
   simp_logstash::input::syslog::listen_plain_udp : true

-  # This uses an stunnel connection to provide an encrypted connection so you
+  # This uses TLS to provide an encrypted connection so you
   # can only point at one node at a time.
 You could place this behind a load
   # balancer if you want a redundant solution.